 Trying.
 What do they call that?
 Oh, yes.
 The operative word.

 I’m constantly reflecting on how different your first days and weeks are than David’s were.
 You’ll be shocked to find out that when he was your age, he barely napped in his bed or even in the carseat or on the way to Starbucks in the Richmond humidity.
 Nope, David napped in my arms.
 He was my first baby, and we spent his newborn days curled up together in bed or on the couch.
 I stared at him all day and almost never put him down.
 You nap in your Moses basket almost exclusively, and anytime I’m holding you, I’m usually staring right at your sister saying, “Baby Thomas needs space.
 Back up.
 STOP TOUCHING THE BABY!”

 Instead of spending these first few months cuddling, you get toted along to the pool where you don’t swim, and playdates where you don’t play.
 I suppose you should get used to it now; the pace isn’t going slow down any time soon.

-My firstborn had all of my time, but he also had a mother who was cautious and tentative; probably a bit too careful.
+My firstborn had all of my time, but he also had a mother who was cautious and tentative; probably too careful.
 I’ve had a bit more practice, and even though I still have plenty to learn, it’s with a hand that’s steadier and more confident.
-That extra bit of confidence is a gift because with it comes freedom to enjoy you more, to savor your snuggles, and soak in my darling sweet newborn.
+That extra confidence is a gift because with it comes freedom to enjoy you more, to savor your snuggles, and soak in my darling sweet newborn.
 One day at a time.